amgawishx/e_learning-django-backend/readme.md

 ===================

 DBAPI is an API of the site _iCollege_ that’s mainly concerned with communication with the server’s database.
+A NodeJS incomplete migration can be found here: https://github.com/amgawishx/js-backend

 Permissions
 -----------